-21.08 A graveyard shift work for all employees shall consist of 8 1/2 hours (exclusive of lunchtime) and thirty-four (34) hours shall constitute a week's work.

-21.09 A lobster shift work for all employees shall consist of 8 1/2 hours (exclusive of lunchtime) and thirty-four (34) hours shall constitute a week's work.

-21.10 No employee covered by this contract shall be required to or permitted to hold a situation of more than 4 days or 4 graveyard shifts or a combination of days and graveyard shifts (or lobster shifts if applicable) equivalent to 4 in one financial week.

-21.11 No employee shall be employed for less than a full shift except when discharged for cause or is excused at his/her own request or as outlined in 21.06 above.

-21.12 Creative Services employees will receive all statutory holidays as per contract and will be paid for each on the basis of the hours of their regular shift and at the hourly rate which is in effect at any time.
+- 21.08 A graveyard shift work for all employees shall consist of 8 1/2 hours (exclusive of lunchtime) and thirty-four (34) hours shall constitute a week's work. - 21.09 A lobster shift work for all employees shall consist of 8 1/2 hours (exclusive of lunchtime) and thirty-four (34) hours shall constitute a week's work. - 21.10 No employee covered by this contract shall be required to or permitted to hold a situation of more than 4 days or 4 graveyard shifts or a combination of days and graveyard shifts (or lobster shifts if applicable) equivalent to 4 in one financial week. - 21.11 No employee shall be employed for less than a full shift except when discharged for cause or is excused at his/her own request or as outlined in 21.06 above. - 21.12 Creative Services employees will receive all statutory holidays as per contract and will be paid for each on the basis of the hours of their regular shift and at the hourly rate which is in effect at any time.

-21.13 All employees shall receive two consecutive days off each week, one of which must be a Saturday or Sunday.

-21.14 All work performed on Sundays (unless otherwise stated in this agreement) except for the Company's regular editions (regular editions include regular issues of the paper published on an alternate day of the week due to the observance of a Statutory Holiday or other unforeseen circumstances) shall be paid for at the overtime rate.

-21.15 No employee shall work more than the number of consecutive days established as a workweek, unless the overtime rate is paid.

-This section shall apply regardless of changes in off days or off nights.

-21.16 It is further agreed that the shift premiums will apply to all hours on the whole shift as described above, not just to those hours within the parameters.

-21.17 Day work hours shall be begin and end between 7:00 a.m. and 7:00 p.m.

-21.18 Graveyard will be when the majority of hours fall between 12 midnight and 6:00 a.m.

-21.19 Any other shift shall be a lobster shift and the lobster rate shall be paid, and members on such a shift shall be considered to be lobster shift workers.

-21.20 Work schedules of days and hours shall be posted one week in advance of the week for which they apply.
+- 21.13 All employees shall receive two consecutive days off each week, one of which must be a Saturday or Sunday.
+The employer may offer a shift that includes both Saturday and Sunday.
+All employees will have the right to refuse the shift regardless of seniority. - 21.14 All work performed on Sundays (unless otherwise stated in this agreement) except for the Company's regular editions (regular editions include regular issues of the paper published on an alternate day of the week due to the observance of a Statutory Holiday or other unforeseen circumstances) shall be paid for at the overtime rate. - 21.15 No employee shall work more than the number of consecutive days established as a work week, unless the overtime rate is paid. - This section shall apply regardless of changes in off days or off nights. - 21.16 It is further agreed that the shift premiums will apply to all hours on the whole shift as described above, not just to those hours within the parameters. - 21.17 Day work hours shall be begin and end between 7:00 a.m. and 7:00 p.m. - 21.18 Graveyard will be when the majority of hours fall between 12 midnight and 6:00 a.m. - 21.19 Any other shift shall be a lobster shift and the lobster rate shall be paid, and members on such a shift shall be considered to be lobster shift workers. - 21.20 Work schedules of days and hours shall be posted one week in advance of the week for which they apply.